Building a Worldclass Board for the Family Enterprise

 CONNECTION TO THE FAMILY

-- How the board reconnects with, and advances, the family enterprise’s vision for the future
+- How the board connects with, and advances, the owners’ vision and values

 - Training the next generation to be solid board members

 - Board’s responsibilities to the owners, to management, and vice versa